COGS108/Overview/COGS108-Syllabus.md

 ---

-# LECTURE
+# LECTURE (CONTENT ENGAGEMENT)

 Starting Wednesday of Week 1, all lectures will be pre-recorded and shared (asynchronous learning).
 Students are encouraged to watch these during regular lecture time if that works for their schedules, but are free to watch them at a more convenient time, should that be necessary.
+They are designed so that each days' videos and quizzes can be completed in the normal class meeting time (50 min).

 For every pre-recorded video, there will be a corresponding quiz.
 These are to be completed individually.
 There will be 1-3 videos per day, resulting in more than 50 quizzes in total throughout the quarter.
-These are designed to help keep students on track with material.
+These are designed to help keep students on track.
 Links to videos will be posted on each week's README on GitHub.
 Corresponding quizzes will be taken on Canvas.

 You will have a single attempt for each quiz.
 Each quiz will have between 3 and 15 questions.
 Each question will be worth a point.
 Quizzes will be timed, and you will have 1 minute per question.

 Every student has 20 "free" video quiz points for the quarter.
 This means that if there are 300 possible quiz points throughout the quarter (there may be a few more or a few less than 300 in reality) and at the end of the quarter you have >=280 total video quiz points, you will receive full credit for the "Content Engagement" portion of your grade.
 If, in this scenario you end the quarter with 260 total quiz points, you will receive a 92.8% (260/280) for "Content Engagement".
 This allows for flexibility if people miss a quiz one day or perform worse than they wanted to on a particular quiz.